Final Girl - All 20+ Feature Film Boxes Compared!

 Player reports · preliminary

-S = Best locations | A = Great | B = Solid | C = Weaknesses | D = Not recommended | – = No verified player experience yet
+S = Best locations | A = Very good | B = Solid | C = Has drawbacks | D = Not recommended | – = No verified player experience yet

-2. Final Girls – Complete Overview (S1–S4·F1–F4 verified)
+2. Final Girls – Full Overview (S1–S4·F1–F4 Verified)

 S·F Box Final Girl 1 Strength / Ultimate Final Girl 2 Strength / Ultimate Starter Recommendation